Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of curves

 In this section we will give an entirely different construction of a map $\M'_3 \to \M'_{K,1}$, based on the ideas of Paranjape \cite[Section 3]{paranjape}.
 We begin by using a point $p_0 \in \M'_3$ to construct an elliptic curve together with some auxiliary data similar but not identical to that used in \cite[Section 3]{paranjape}.
 We will then use this to construct another curve $C_3$ such that $S_{p_0}$ is a quotient of $C_3 \times C_3$, where $S_{p_0}$ is the K3 surface associated to the point of $\M'_{K,1}$ which is the image of $p_0$ by the construction of the last section.

 Although the construction of a K3 surface quotient of the square of a curve is special to $n = 2, 3$, most of the geometry can be studied without this assumption.
 Accordingly we will work with general $n$ for as long as possible and specialize to $n = 3$ only at the end.
-With $n = 2$ our construction is less interesting from this point of view, because the K3 surfaces that we obtain are isogenous to Kummer surfaces.
+With $n = 2$ our construction is less interesting from this point of view, because the K3 surfaces that we obtain are isogenous (Definition \ref{def:isogeny}) to Kummer surfaces.
 Hence motive-finiteness and the strong form of the Kuga-Satake construction are already known for them.
-In the case $n = 4$ our construction also gives a correspondence to a certain moduli space of K3 surfaces; however, we do not obtain results on the Kuga-Satake conjecture or motive-finiteness, because we do not realize these surfaces as quotients.
-These K3 surfaces are isogenous to K3 surfaces of the type introduced at the beginning of \cite[Section 1]{paranjape} and shown to be quotients of the square of a curve at the end of \cite[Section 3]{paranjape}.
+In the case $n = 4$ our construction also gives a correspondence to a certain moduli space of K3 surfaces.
+We do not obtain results on the Kuga-Satake conjecture or motive-finiteness directly, because we do not realize these surfaces as quotients.
+However, we will show in Proposition \ref{prop:n-4-already-known} that these surfaces are isogenous to K3 surfaces of the type introduced at the beginning of \cite[Section 1]{paranjape} and shown to be quotients of the square of a curve at the end of \cite[Section 3]{paranjape}.

 In this section we are concerned with moduli spaces and so for ease of exposition we will assume that the ground field $k$ is algebraically closed when constructing any map of moduli spaces.
 The reason for this is that in order to find the image of a point corresponding to a K3 surface defined over $k$, we may need to make a choice of one of a set of data, where the set is defined over $k$ but the individual elements are not.
 It will turn out that the image represents a point in the moduli space defined over $k$, so that the map of moduli spaces takes $k$-points to $k$-points for all $k$ and is therefore defined over the prime subfield of $k$.
 Further, we will see that our map is a birational equivalence over an algebraically closed field; this property descends to $k$.